L-as/laspad2/README.md

 Thanks to @GhoulofGSG9 for explaining the undocumented steam api!

 # License

-Everything except libsteam\_api.so and steam\_api.dll is covered by the license in LICENSE.md
+Everything except what is in the `3rdparty` directory is covered by the license in LICENSE.md.

 # Configuration
 Configuration is made in TOML.